-On the asset side, the issuer will swap the loans' base rate into three-months Stockholm Interbank Offered Rate (STIBOR).
-The base rate on the loans will be paid into the swap on the interest payment dates of the mortgage loans (which is monthly) and every three months the issuer will receive three-months STIBOR.
+On the asset side, the issuer swaps the loans' base rate into three-months Stockholm Interbank Offered Rate (STIBOR).
+The base rate on the loans is paid into the swap on the interest payment dates of the mortgage loans (which is monthly) and every three months the issuer receives three-months STIBOR.

-On the liability side, the issuer will pay three-month STIBOR and receive the corresponding fixed interest rate.
+On the liability side, the issuer pays three-month STIBOR and receives the corresponding fixed interest rate.

-The reset dates on the assets and the covered bonds will be the same, hedging the program from basis risk.
+The reset dates on the assets and the covered bonds are the same, hedging the program from basis risk.